tiagofern/EgoCrusher/README.md

 ### How to play

-Use the arrows (up, down, left, right) to run from the MC's that are coming towards you.
+Use the arrows (up, down, left, right) to dodge from the MC's that are coming towards you.